 remove any First Gas Equipment, including any Odorisation Facilities, and First Gas’ Pipeline from any Receipt Point;

-require the Interconnected Party to isolate or disconnect any Receipt Point from First Gas’ Pipeline and (if applicable) remove the same from First Gas’ property;
+require the Interconnected Party to isolate or disconnect any Receipt Point from First Gas’ Pipeline and (if applicable) remove the same from First Gas’ property,

-for the purposes of which section 13 shall apply,
+for the purposes of which section 13 shall apply.

-Where First Gas has terminated due to the Interconnected Party’s default, the Interconnected Party shall pay the amounts referred to in section 14.3(b) in respect of the relevant Receipt Point(s), as calculated by First Gas.
+Where First Gas has terminated due to the Interconnected Party’s default, the Interconnected Party shall pay the amounts referred to in section 14.3(b) in respect of the relevant Receipt Point(s) and First Gas may invoice the Interconnected Party accordingly pursuant to section 12.

 Where the Interconnected Party is the terminating Party, it may: